AdobeDocs/workfront.en/help/quicksilver/workfront-fusion/apps-and-their-modules/http-modules/http-module-make-an-oauth-2-request.md

 # HTTP > Make an OAuth 2.0 request module

 Adobe Workfront Fusion requires an Adobe Workfront Fusion license in addition to an Adobe Workfront license.
-In order to make an HTTP(S) request to servers that require an OAuth 2.0 authorization, you first need to create an OAuth connection.
+In order to make an Adobe Workfront Fusion HTTP(S) request to servers that require an OAuth 2.0 authorization, you first need to create an OAuth connection.
 Adobe Workfront Fusion ensures that all calls made with this connection have the appropriate authorization headers and automatically refresh associated tokens when required.

 Workfront Fusion supports the following OAuth 2.0 authentication flows: